input-output-hk/acp/proposals/acp-001/README.md

 Act in good faith.

-Your approval indicates that you have read the proposal, understood it's impact on you, and accepted any additional reponsibilites it burdens you with.
+Your approval indicates that you have read the proposal, understood it's impact on you, and accepted any additional responsibilites it burdens you with.

 ### Impact